Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

 \subsubsection{Datasets}

-We evaluate the proposed KIMNet on two challenging video-based datasets including the Penn Action \cite{PennAction} and Sub-JHMDB \cite{JHMDB} datasets to demonstrate the effectiveness of the proposed model.

 \textbf{Penn Action dataset} contains 2326 video clips.
-Each frame provides annotations for 13 body joints including head, shoulders, elbows, wrists, hips, knees, and ankles.
-Besides, Penn Action dataset annotates the position of the person, i.e., the bounding box for each person, and gives the visibility for each joint.
-Keeping the consistency with \cite{LSTMPose,DKD,RPSTN}, we train the model with 1258 video clips, and the others are used to evaluate the model.
+Each frame is annotated with 13 joints, including the head, shoulders, elbows, wrists, hips, knees, and ankles.
+Besides, the Penn Action dataset annotates the position of the person, \emph{i.e.}, the bounding box, and gives visibility for each joint.
+Keeping the consistency with \cite{DKD,RPSTN}, we train the model with 1258 video clips, and the others are used to evaluate the model.

 \textbf{Sub-JHMDB dataset} includes 316 videos.
 There are 15 body joints in each frame.
-Different from the Penn Action dataset, Sub-JHMDB dataset provides the mask for each person instead of the bounding box.
-Moreover, Sub-JHMDB dataset does not annotate the visibility for each joint.
-In other words, all joints in the Sub-JHMDB dataset are visible by default.
-The model is required to locate the occluded joints, which makes it challenging to estimate poses on the Sub-JHMDB dataset.
-Following \cite{LSTMPose,DKD,RPSTN}, 3 fold cross validation is used to evaluate the model.
-According to existing methods, training sets include 227, 236, and 224 video clips respectively, and testing sets correspondingly contain 89, 80, and 92 samples.
+Following \cite{RPSTN}, 3-fold-cross-validation is used to evaluate the model.
+According to existing methods, training sets include 227, 236, and 224 video clips, respectively, and testing sets correspondingly contain 89, 80, and 92 samples.
 To make a fair comparison with previous approaches, we take the average result on three testing sets as the final result.